dhellmann/pymotw-3/source/weakref/index.rst

    :caption:
    :start-after: #end_pymotw_header

-This example shows that even though the explicit reference to ``obj`` is deleted, the object is retained and visible to the garbage collector through ``f``.
+As this example shows, even though the explicit reference to ``obj`` is deleted, the object is retained and visible to the garbage collector through ``f``.